The Martial Compendium 5E

 Requires: Greataxe or Maul.

-As an Action, you expend two superiority die to execute an earth shattering slam.
-Roll a number superiority die equal to your proficiency bonus.
+As an Action, you expend one Stamina to execute an earth shattering slam.
+Roll your weapon damage dice a number of times equal to your proficiency bonus.
 Each other creature within 10 feet of where you strike, must make a Dexterity saving throw or take Bludgeoning damage equal the total roll + your Strength modifier and be knocked Prone.
 A target that succeeds its saving throw takes halve damage instead and remains standing.
 If the ground in that area is earth or stone, it becomes difficult terrain until cleared.
 Each 5-foot-square portion of the area requires 1 minute to clear by hand.

 Execute